Meter

 get_tatum_from_priorities(

-starts: Iterable,
+starts: Sequence,

 pulse_priority_list: Optional[list] = None,